-In Sprout, each note has a ρ component.
+In Sprout, each note has a ρ component, defined as part of the note.

-In Sapling, each positioned note has an associated ρ value which is computed from its note commitment cm and note position pos as follows:
+In Sapling, each positioned note (as defined in §3.2.2 'Note Commitments' on p.14) has an associated ρ value, which is computed from its note commitment cm and note position pos as follows:

 '''

-\rho := \mathsf{MixingPedersenHash}(\mathsf{cm}, \mathsf{pos}).
+\rho := MixingPedersenHash(cm, pos).

 '''